 The bar's vantage point from the rooftop of a hotel offers a magnificent view of the city lights after dark.

-The neighbourhood surrounding the Museum Quarter is a lively nightlife area.
+The neighbourhood surrounding the Museum Quarter is a lively nightlife area too.

-If you are not looking for a late night, you can switch things around and start your evening with a cocktail at sunset before heading out to dinner.
+If you don't want a late night out, you can switch things around and start your evening with a cocktail at sunset before heading out to dinner.

-I hope that by following this two day Vienna itinerary, you will be able to enjoy all that the Austrian capital has to offer by indulging in its magnificent architecture, music, food, and people.
+I hope that by following this 2 Days in Vienna Itinerary, you will be able to enjoy all that the Austrian capital has to offer by indulging in its magnificent architecture, music, food, and people!

 Get excited about travel by subscribing for the latest articles and announcements.